José Mourinho: Education

-Mourinho failed in the subject of mathematics during the final year of high school, and this prevented him from finishing high school in time to enrol at the physical education college as was his wish.
-After finishing high school in the special examination period of September, his mother enrolled him in a private business school because there were no vacant seats for him in the physical education college and his mother believed business school would bring him to a more successful career path.
+Mourinho failed in the subject of mathematics during the final year of secondary school and this prevented him from finishing high school in time to enroll at the physical education college as was his wish.
+After finishing secondary school in the special examination period of September, his mother enrolled him in a private business school because there were no vacant seats for him in the physical education college and his mother believed business school would bring him to a more successful career path.
 Mourinho dropped out of business school on his first day, deciding he would rather focus on sport, and chose to attend the Instituto Superior de Educação Física (ISEF) of the Technical University of Lisbon to study physical education.
 He was taught there by his mentor Manuel Sérgio, the ex-chairman and deputy director of Belenenses (1975–77), whose humanist approach to kinesiology he later cited as formative.
 After Mourinho concluded his education in ISEF, he attended coaching courses held by the English and Scottish Football Associations.
 In this period of his life, former Scotland manager Andy Roxburgh took note of the young Portuguese's drive and attention to detail.
 Mourinho sought to redefine the role of coach in football by mixing coaching theory with motivational and psychological techniques.